rvennam/istio101/workshop/exercise-4/README.md

 ![](../README_images/guestbook1.png)

-1. Generate a small load to the app.
+1. Generate a small load to the app, replacing guestbook_IP with your own IP.

     ```shell
     for i in {1..20}; do sleep 0.5; curl http://<guestbook_IP>/; done